-The Canadian Safe Boating Council will be hosting a 2-day Cold Water Rescue Instructors’ Workshop on June 15-16, 2016 at the Winnipeg Rowing Club.
+The Canadian Safe Boating Council will be hosting a 2-day Cold Water Rescue Instructors’ Workshop.
 Topics include mechanism of heat loss, thermal protecting realities, triage of the hypothermic victim, extraction techniques, re-warming, packaging for transport, and more.
 The Instructors’ Course will provide the tools needed to successfully teach first responders the proper rescue and re-warming techniques necessary to help save lives.
 The course has been postponed until October.

 The course will be taught by Dr. Gordon Giesbrecht.
 Visit csbc.ca for more information!